 When is a good time to propagate an Arrowhead Plant?

-I did this at the end of April.
-Spring, summer & fall are good times to propagate because the roots grow faster in the warmer weather.
-I’ve propagated in winter by stem cuttings but it takes longer.
+I did this propagation at the end of April.
+I’ve propagated in winter by stem cuttings, but it takes longer.

 How to Propagate an Arrowhead Plant